-There are many opportunities for soldiers and officers to rejoin the Army Reserve or MPGS now.
+There are many opportunities for soldiers and officers to rejoin the Regular Army, Army Reserve or MPGS now.
 Get in touch with us now to find out more:

 HOW TO APPLY?

-Contact our Rejoiners team and let them know you're interested in joining the Army Reserve or the MPGS.
+Contact our Rejoiners team and let them know you're interested in rejoining.
 Make sure you tell us your previous Service number and rank.
 They'll advise you about the steps you'll need to take.

 JOINING THE MILITARY PROVOST GUARD SERVICE

 Who can join the Military Provost Guard Service (MPGS)?